Congressman Phillips: ‘The President must be removed immediately’

 “Just hours after the insurrection, we’re back in the Capitol to resume our solemn duty of counting electors & affirming the election of Joe Biden.
 May today’s horrors be the dusk of the darkest chapter of our lifetimes, & may tomorrow’s dawn inspire a new era of American repair,” Phillips tweeted after lawmakers reconvened to continue with the certification of votes.

-On Jan.
-6, in a series of tweets, Phillips, described what he was seeing as the pro-Trump mob invaded the halls of Congress.
+In a series of tweets on Jan.
+6, Phillips, described what he was seeing as the pro-Trump mob invaded the halls of Congress.

 “Our Capitol has been breeched and I do not recognize what I see transpiring before us in our temple of democracy.
 Take heed, my fellow Americans, of our founders worst nightmare and the people enabling it,” he shared at 1:21 p.m., following up with a tweet 17 minutes later that read: “They’ve asked us to take cover on the House floor and get our gas masks ready.
 This is insane.”

+Five people have died as a result of the riot.
 According to Washington D.C.
-Police, four people died during the riot, including one woman who was shot by a police officer inside the Capitol, while another woman and two men died from medical emergencies.
+Police, one woman was shot by a police officer inside the Capitol and died, while another woman and two men died from medical emergencies.
+A Capitol Police Officer also died after being injured while physically engaging with protesters, according to Capitol Police.

 Phillips has called for a full investigation into what he said was a security failure at the Capitol.